 Easy Red Velvet Fudge is a holiday must-have.
-Made in the microwave and made with only 8 ingredients, delicious fudge can’t get much easier!
+Made in the microwave and made with only eight ingredients, delicious fudge can’t get much easier!

-This Easy Red Velvet Fudge is my favorite thing to bake on a cold wintery day!
+This Easy Red Velvet Fudge is my favorite thing to make on a cold wintery day!
 It’s a perfect gift for friends or family, or just yourself!
-It’s simple, delicious, and super festive, what’s not to love?
+It’s simple, delicious, and super festive; what’s not to love?

 I am so looking forward to the holidays.
 I love baking inside on cold wintery like days with my kids.
 One of our favorite things to make is fudge.

 What makes this fudge recipe so easy, you ask?
 It’s made in the microwave.
 No boiling mess, not too many dishes, and made with only eight ingredients.
 Delicious fudge can’t get much easier!